Calorique

 How many calories are in Sweet Potato?

 Sweet Potato has 86 calories per 100g.
-A 1 oz (28g) has about 24 calories.
+A 100g reference has about 86 calories.
 It is a low-calorie food, with most calories coming from carbs.

 86 kcal